“A place for everything and everything in its place.” — Unknown

 Now, if this seems like common sense to you, great!
-But keeping your birds’ coop clean is of great importance if you want a healthy flock and lots of eggs.
+However, keeping your birds’ coop clean is of great importance if you want a healthy flock and lots of eggs.

 1. A Clean Place to Roost

-My chickens like to roost just like most other chickens.
-But the thing to remember is that a sleeping chicken is a pooping chicken.
+My chickens like to roost just like most chickens.
+However, the thing to remember is that a sleeping chicken is a pooping chicken.

-So it shouldn’t come as a huge surprise to anyone that roosting bars get really nasty.
-And with that I’d like to introduce you to my cleaning tool of a choice: a garden hoe.
+It shouldn’t come as a huge surprise to anyone that roosting bars get really nasty.
+And with that, I’d like to introduce you to my cleaning tool of a choice: a garden hoe.

 Yes, a garden hoe.
 It works wonders.
 I’m able to scrape everything clean and not have to get nasty in the process.
 I do this by simply running the garden hoe over the roosting bars repeatedly until I get all of the poop knocked loose and off of the roosting bar.

 If necessary, you can spray the roosting bars down with a water hose.
 Depending upon how nasty they are, I will often take a sponge soaked in white vinegar and run them over the bars as well.
 This does help to sanitize and deter bugs.

 Can you recall how great it feels to get into bed when you’ve put clean sheets on it?
 I love that feeling.

 Well, so do your chickens.
 In fact, if their nesting boxes aren’t clean it can actually deter them from laying.